Principal Member of Technical Staff

-Work with SEI civil and defense agency customers to acquire, evolve, support and retire software-intensive systems
+Help civil and defense agency customers determine their best approrach(es) to planning, acquiring, evolving, supporting, and retiring software-intensive systems

-Steve is a registered Professional Engineer (PE) (Electrical), a certified Project Management Professional (PMP), and is certifed in The Open Group Architecture Framework (TOGAF) 9.
+Steve is a registered Professional Engineer (PE) (Electrical), a Project Management Professional (PMP) ®, and a Project Management Institute’s Agile Certified Practitioner (PMI-ACP)®.